nileshpandey3/deepeval_automation/README.md

-### Demo Test Automation Project using DeepEval and default Open AI LLM
+### Demo Test Automation Project using DeepEval and local gemma3 ollama model

 ### How to Run
+- Download and install Ollama https://ollama.com/download
+- Pull the gemma3 model (lightweight)
+- Make sure its running on your machine
+- `deepeval set-ollama gemma3:1b`
-`pytest tests/ -s`
+- `pytest tests/ -s`